Skip to main content

 16. Perform a hardware reboot of the server.

-17. Repeatedly connect to a cloud server.
+17. Reconnect to the cloud server.

 You will see a message that the host ID has changed.
 This means that cloud-init is successful in booting the operating system: